-The first-ever Peugeot e-2008 (codename: Peugeot e-P64), derived from the next-gen Peugeot 3008 (codename: Peugeot P64), is expected to ride on the company’s new EV-specific eVMP platform.
-During the conference call of the FY2021 results for FCA and Groupe PSA, Tavares talked about the potential of launching eVMP platform models in the U.S. market, which we have been expecting for a while now.
-He said:
+The first-ever Peugeot e-2008 (codename: Peugeot e-P64), derived from the next-gen Peugeot 3008 (codename: Peugeot P64), is expected to ride on the company’s new EV-specific eVMP platform (now classified as the ‘STLA Medium’).

-Announcing the eVMP platform in July last year, Groupe PSA had said that it would be put into commercial use in 2023 and that the first model based on it will be a C-SUV.
+Announcing the eVMP platform in July last year, Groupe PSA (now part of Stellantis and platform ‘STLA Medium’) said that it would be put into commercial use in 2023 and that the first model based on it will be a C-SUV.
 The Peugeot 3008 is the French conglomerate’s leading C-SUV across brands and is a strong contender for adopting new technologies. eVMP is a further developed EMP2 (Efficient Modular Platform 2), but it is meant only for electrified vehicles.

-Following the announcement of eVMP platform, in the same month, theautomobilist.fr said in a report that Nidec PSA emotors will manufacture the electric motors of the eVMP EVs in Tremery, France.
-Nidec PSA emotors is a JV company of Groupe PSA and Nidec established in 2018.
-The report went on to state that Groupe PSA will procure the battery packs from CATL initially and then change the source to a new JV company called Automotive Cells Company or just ACC in short, established with Total’s Saft.
+According to a report from theautomobilist.fr, Nidec-PSA emotors would manufacture the electric motors of the eVMP EVs in Tremery, France.
+Nidec-PSA emotors is a JV company of Groupe PSA and Nidec, established in 2018.
+The report stated that Groupe PSA will procure the battery packs from CATL initially and then change the source to a new JV company called Automotive Cells Company or just ACC, in short, established with Total’s Saft.